 Alternatively, restricting access to all of your content – or somewhere in-between all content and a single page – might be the right choice for your site.
 Because MemberPress is flexible, it can facilitate all of these content restriction scenarios.

 After you’ve hit the Save Rule button, visitors won’t be able to access the content you just protected unless they’ve signed up for the appropriate membership option.

 Displaying the Sign Up Form on the Pay-Per-View Pages

 By default, MemberPress will simply display the login form to non-members who try to access the protected pages.
-While this is fine for members who just need to sign in, in most cases it’s a better idea to display the signup form so that non-members can get access to the protected pay-per-view content.
+This is fine for members who just need to sign in.
+But in most cases it’s a better idea to display the signup form so that non-members can get access to the protected pay-per-view content.

 The first step in achieving this is to navigate back to the Memberships page of the MemberPress plugin.

 From here, you can copy the address or URL of the registration page for the pay-per-view membership you created earlier.